itmm/visual-crypto/docs/structure.md

 	</head>
 @end(head)
 ```
-* The specifies a character set and a title
+* the specifies a character set and a title
-* Also it includes the CSS file
+* also it includes the CSS file

 ```
 @Def(file: ../vc.css)
 	@Put(css)
 @End(file: ../vc.css)
 ```
-* Global fragment for CSS entries
+* global fragment for CSS entries

 ```
 @Def(file: ../vc.js)